EdgeSeeker/ironbane/README.md

 # NerdQuest MMO

-An open source 3D action MMO written in Javascript.
+An MMO about a Nerd's daily life: Finding princesses in castles, friendly treasure hunts, slaying code dragons, squashing bugs and getting code to compile.

 ## Installing and running